-- 1. A completed application form (see doctoral website or contact the Admissions and Advising Specialist) and non-refundable fee. - 2.
-A written statement of purpose that includes the reasons for why the applicant is seeking a Doctorate in Leadership Studies as well as a description of critical issues of concern to the applicant.
+- 1. A completed online application form (visit DPLS website or contact the Graduate Enrollment Management Admissions and Advising Specialist). - 2.
+A written statement of purpose that includes the reasons for why the applicant is seeking a Doctorate in Leadership Studies at Gonzaga University, as well as a description of critical issues of concern to the applicant.
 The statement must be typed and is limited to 500 words. - 3.
-A minimum of three recommendations using the Confidential Recommendation form (see website or contact the Admissions and Advising Specialist).
+A minimum of three recommendations.
 References must be selected from among supervisors, instructors, and colleagues who have worked with the applicant during the past five years.
-Two recommendations should come from the area of work experience and at least one from the applicant's academic experience. - A resume that includes information about formal education, professional experience, academic achievements and honors, scholarly activity, and relevant non-professional experience. - 5.
-Two official transcripts from each college or university attended (international applicants must submit foreign transcripts in the original language and an English copy).
-Only degrees and courses from a regionally accredited institution will be accepted. - 6.
-Official score from either the Graduate Record Examination (GRE) or the Miller Analogies Test (MAT) taken within five years of the date of application. - 7.
-Submission of an official TOEFL score of at least 550 by each international applicant who graduated from a foreign college or university and whose native language is not English. - 8.
-A financial declaration and supporting documentation by each international applicant.
+At least one recommendation should come from the applicant's academic experience. - 4.
+A resume that includes information about formal education, professional experience, academic achievements and honors, scholarly activity, and relevant non-professional experience. - 5.
+Official transcripts from each college or university attended.
+Only degrees and courses from a regionally accredited institution will be accepted.